skip to content

 Latest News

-Register for our annual meetings for Directors of Teaching, Senior Tutors, Directors of Postgraduate Education and Postgraduate Tutors
+Register for our annual meetings for Directors of Undergraduate Education, Senior Tutors, Directors of Postgraduate Education and Postgraduate Tutors

-These events provide opportunities for colleagues to share ideas, expertise and good practice, and to hear about and inform some of the collegiate University's larger conversations about education.
-Both events events will be hosted by the Pro-Vice-Chancellor for Education, Professor Bhaskar Vira.
+Registration is now open for our annual meetings for education leaders.
+These events provide opportunities for colleagues to share ideas, expertise and good practice, and to hear about and inform some of the collegiate University's broader conversations about education.